quadur/foundryvtt-brinkwood/README.md

 #### TODO (later)

 - [ ] Blood alchemy
-- [ ] The biggest annoyance right now are the bonus action scores from the professions/classes - this has to have a separete system.
 - [ ] Make tab selection more pretty/usable.
-- [ ] Rebellion record sheet.
 - [ ] Two-point mask abilities: Drink Deep and Multifaceted (along with crossmask ability selection).
 - [ ] Fay dossier sheet.
 - [ ] Overhauling sheet design.